-NUR 210 Advanced Nursing Concepts I 5 (55/0)
+NUR 210 Advanced Nursing Concepts I

-Prerequisite: Admission into the Level II ADN program Corequisites: NUR 211, NUR 235, PSYC& 200
+Prerequisite: Admission into the Level II ADN program Corequisite: NUR 211, NUR 235, PSYC& 200 Focus is on advanced nursing theory as it relates to complicated health deviations in patients throughout the lifespan.
+Current professional issues and role development are incorporated in this course.

-Focus is on expansion of theoretical nursing knowledge as it relates to the pathological conditions of patients in various stages of the lifecycle.
-An ethical component incorporates principles of coordination and management of patient care.
+NUR 211 Advanced Nursing Practicum I

-NUR 211 Advanced Nursing Practicum I 5 (0/110)
+Prerequisite: Admission to the Level II ADN Program

-Prerequisite: Admission to the Level II ADN Program Corequisites: NUR 210, NUR 235 PSYC& 200
+Corequisite: NUR 210, NUR 235, PSYC& 200 Practical application in the clinical setting of nursing theory and skills taught in previous nursing courses and introduced in NUR 210 and NUR 235.
+Practicum focuses on advanced nursing care to a variety of patients, in various settings, and throughout all stages of the lifespan.

-Practical application in the clinical setting of nursing theory and skills taught in NUR 210 and NUR 235.
-Practicum focuses on nursing care to a variety of patients in various stages of the lifecycle, including psychiatric patients.
+NUR 215 Advanced Pharmacology Concepts

-NUR 215 Advanced Pharmacology Concepts 1 (11/0) Prerequisite: NUR 114, Concurrent enrollment in Level II of the
+Prerequisite: NUR 114, Concurrent enrollment in Level II of the ADN program